MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automation.md

 * [3333](link)

+You can also download the entire [PowerBI-Developer-Samples](https://github.com/microsoft/PowerBI-Developer-Samples) GitHub folder.

 ## Limitations and considerations

+* Deployment using APIs is subject to the same [limitations](deployment-pipelines-process.md#limitations-1) as the Power BI deployment pipelines user interface.

+* A *service principal* cannot configure *OAuth* credentials.
+After deploying new items, the signed in *service principal* becomes the owner of any deployed paginated reports and datasets.
+In such cases, a refresh cannot be completed.

 * The maximum number of Power BI items that can be deployed in a single deployment is 300.

-* Deployment using APIs is subject to the same [limitations](deployment-pipelines-process.md#limitations-1) as the Power BI deployment pipelines user interface.

-* A *service principal* or a *user* cannot configure *OAuth* credentials.

-* After a successful deployment, if the following items are newly deployed, the signed in *service principal* or *user* becomes their owner:

-    * Any deployed paginated reports.

-    * Any deployed datasets.

 ## Next steps